vadim-miller2/book-test1/index.md

 #### <span class="title">Sites</span>

-LBSMD is minimally aware of NCBI network layout and can generally guess its ?site? information from either an IP address or special location-role files located in the /etc/ncbi directory: a BE-MD production and development site, a BE-MD.QA site, a BE-MD.TRY site, and lastly an ST-VA site.
-When reading zone information from the ?@? directive of the configuration, LBSMD can treat special non-numeric values as the following: ?@try? as the production zone within BE-MD.TRY, ?@qa? as the production zone within BE-MD.QA, ?@dev? as a development zone within the current site, and ?@\*prod\*? (e.g. @intprod) as a production zone within the current site ? where the production zone has a value of ?1? and the development ? ?2?: so ?@2? and ?@dev? as well as ?@1? and ?@\*prod\*? are each equivalent.
+LBSMD is minimally aware of NCBI network layout and can generally guess its “site” information from either an IP address or special location-role files located in the /etc/ncbi directory: a BE-MD production and development site, a BE-MD.QA site, a BE-MD.TRY site, and lastly an ST-VA site.
+When reading zone information from the “@” directive of the configuration, LBSMD can treat special non-numeric values as the following: “@try” as the production zone within BE-MD.TRY, “@qa” as the production zone within BE-MD.QA, “@dev” as a development zone within the current site, and “@\*prod\*” (e.g. @intprod) as a production zone within the current site – where the production zone has a value of “1” and the development – “2”: so “@2” and “@dev” as well as “@1” and “@\*prod\*” are each equivalent.
 That makes the definition of zones more convenient by the %include directive with the pipe character:

                             %include /etc/ncbi/role |@    # define zone via the role file

-Suppose that the daemon detected its site as ST-VA and assigned it a value of 0x300; then the above directive assigns the current zone the value of 0x100 if the file reads ?prod? or ?1?, and zone 0x200 if the file reads ?dev? or ?2?.
-Note that if the file reads either ?try? or ?qa?, or ?4?, the implied ?@? directive will flag an error because of the mismatch between the resultant zone and the current site values.
+Suppose that the daemon detected its site as ST-VA and assigned it a value of 0x300; then the above directive assigns the current zone the value of 0x100 if the file reads “prod” or “1”, and zone 0x200 if the file reads “dev” or “2”.
+Note that if the file reads either “try” or “qa”, or “4”, the implied “@” directive will flag an error because of the mismatch between the resultant zone and the current site values.

 Both zone and site (or site alone) can be permanently assigned with the command-line parameters and then may not be overridden from the configuration file(s).